-Is moving to London a good idea?
-Well, uprooting your life and heading to any new country is a confusing ordeal.
+Well, uprooting your life and heading to any new country or city is a confusing ordeal.
 London isn’t really any different, in that regard.

 When I did it, I wanted to be spoon fed and mollycoddled every step of the way.
 Unfortunately, the reality of the situation was that I was left to figure everything out on my lonesome, the Internet serving as my only source of advice.

 Finding a job and housing is obvious – but what about opening a bank account?
 Where do you go when you’re sick?
 What mobile phone provider should you go with?
 How the hell are you going to get around?

 And for more information on visas, check out this post on navigating the UK 5 tier visa system.

 Take a look at what you have in your bank account.
 Now, halve that.
-That is the reality of what you will be taking with you to London.
+That is the reality of what you will be taking with you to London, thanks to the pound.

-I would correspondingly, unless you’re living rent free in zone 1 or 2, budget for around $250-300 AUD a week.
+I would correspondingly, unless you’re living rent free in zone 1 or 2, budget for around $250-300 a week.
 You can get by on less if you never leave your house, but you might have to sacrifice your sanity.

 I would aim to bring over between 12-15 grand (Australian) personally and ensure you always have enough back up money for an emergency ticket home.

-Setting up a bank account
+2. Set up a bank account

 You can get a bank account using a tenant agreement, utility bill payment, employment contract… but then you need a job and housing to obtain those things.
 The Brits don’t make this easy at all.

-I managed to defeat British bureaucracy by ringing up my bank back home and requesting that they mail a statement to the address that I was staying at, until I could afford somewhere permanent.
-This turned out to be my golden ticket to a British bank account.
+I managed to defeat British bureaucracy by ringing up my bank back home and requesting that they mail a statement to the address that I was staying at, until I could move somewhere permanent.

 It is also possible to do this if you’re staying at a hostel in the interim, as your bank will email the statement to you.
 All you need is a printer and you’re set.

-Applying for a National Insurance Number
+3. Apply for a National Insurance Number

 You can start work without a NIN, but it is another one of those things that it is good to get straight onto.

 They will ask questions and in some cases, you will be required to go to a nominated Job Centre for an interview.

 If you work on a freelance basis, you need to decide as to whether you will be operating as a company or a sole trader.

-To become a sole trader you need a UTR, which sounds like a form of contraception to me, but actually stands for Unique Tax Reference, similar to an ABN in Australia.
+To become a sole trader you need a UTR, which sounds like a form of contraception to me, but actually stands for Unique Tax Reference, is similar to an ABN in Australia.

-Converting Aussie Dollars to British Pound Sterling
+4. Convert your currency to British Pound Sterling

-You can move your money from an Australian to British account, which will cost you around $20 dollars, depending on who you bank with.
+You can move your money to a British account, which will cost you around $20 dollars, depending on who you bank with.

-Registering for the NHS
+1. Registering for the NHS

-Britain boasts one of, if not the best healthcare system in the world, so of course you will want to get all over that.
+Britain has one of the best healthcare system in the world, so of course you will want to get all over that.

 A couple of weeks later, my number was sent straight to me.